• Skip to primary navigation

 Bags

-I don’t use anything fancy yet, but currently a Lowepro shoulder bag which carries 1 of my D750 with prime lens attached, an extra prime and a flash
+I don’t use anything fancy yet, but currently, a Lowepro shoulder bag that carries 1 of my D750 with a prime lens attached, an extra prime, and a flash

-When I need to bring my 2nd camera as well as the rest of my lens I have an old school shoulder bag with about 10 dividers so I can carry all I need.
-One of my grandparents gave it too me.
+When I need to bring my 2nd camera as well as the rest of my lens I have an old-school shoulder bag with about 10 dividers so I can carry all I need.
+One of my grandparents gave it to me.

 This will be updated once that changes.
 I currently have a few bags from Peak Design on my wishlist.
 (Go figure right)